shakilmith/documentaion/jpa/creating-our-first-jpa-application/index.md

 For creating our first JPA application we use maven as a build tool instead of downloading api packages manually.
-Additionally we use Intellj idea to create our maven based project.
+Additionally we use IntellIj idea to create our maven based project.

 Basic requirements:
 1. Java development kit - jdk-8+